Do You Trust Yourself to Make That Career Move?

 I remember sitting in the dark at 3am on the floor of my living room the morning after that meeting, eyes closed, and taking in the home that I had fought to keep for my children, who were sleeping soundly in their rooms.
 I thought of the next business trip scheduled for that week and realized that I was no longer inspired by the work that I was doing.
 I reluctantly acknowledged that my current income could go away tomorrow if my company was purchased or I was laid off.

-I thought about almost losing everything I had earned or owned just a few short years earlier when I was pulled into draining legal battles to protect my assets as part of a very vicious break-up.
-I knew what that felt like and I was scared.
+I thought about losing almost everything I had earned or owned just a few short years earlier when I was pulled into draining legal battles to protect my assets as part of a very vicious break-up.
+Experiencing an attack on my financial safety and peace of mind was traumatic, and I was scared of any potential for loss again.

 But my mentor was right.